-Normally WSID provides growers with information on opportunities for irrigation system evaluations performed by the Irrigation and Training Research Center.
-This was not provided during the reporting year due to COVID-19.
-There may be an opportunity during the 2022 to have evaluation performed depending on the pandemic restrictions.
+WSID provides growers with information on opportunities for irrigation system evaluations performed by the Irrigation and Training Research Center; however, there were no opportunities during this reporting period.
+There may be an opportunity during the 2022-2023 reporting period to have evaluation performed.